 Note: Intercontinental Exchange (ICE) owns the NYSE exchanges.
-Announced new exchanges = Long Term Stock Exchange (LTSE); Members Exchange (MEMX); MIAX PEARL Equities

 Chart Book: US Multi-Listed Options

 Options, or a contract to buy or sell an underlying security (stocks, ETFs, etc.) at a specified price on or before a given date, are frequently used as risk management tools by investors to hedge positions and limit portfolio losses.
 They also provide flexibility, enabling an investor to tailor their portfolio to investment objectives and market environment.